 The island of Hawaii, AKA the Big Island, offers superlative trekking, including a ramble up the state high point.
 Just note that a lot of this massive island is protected land and is off-limits.

-If you only have an hour or so to spare, this 2.5-mile round trip Big Island hike will do.
+If you only have an hour or two to spare, this two-and-a-half-mile round trip Big Island hike will do.
 The route leads through the lush Pololu Valley which cuts through verdant forest and steep cliffs.
 And at the end of the trail, you emerge onto a stunning volcanic black sand beach.
 Watch for whales.

 Kauai is home to plenty of great hikes to the lush interior, but it’s the island’s secluded beaches that offer the best rewards after a good trek.